Rowan Hendricks

 Rowan Hendricks (born 15 November 1979) is a South African former professional footballer who played as a midfielder.

 Club career

 On 20 February 2003, FC Rostov announced the signing of Hendricks and fellow South African Japhet Zwane.

-In January 2005, Hendricks went on trial with Allsvenskan club Djurgårdens during their training camp in South Africa.
+In January 2005, Hendricks went on trial with Allsvenskan club Djurgården during their training camp in South Africa.

 In January 2009, Hendricks signed for Ikapa Sporting.

 International career

 Hendricks earned his first call up to the South Africa team in April 2004, being one of two uncapped players, along with Mark Arber, in Stuart Baxter's 21-man squad.

 Coaching career

 After retiring from professional football, Hendricks became a coach at Ajax Cape Town.